TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

  - Entry from the dynamic launch jumps to the SL stub.
  - SL stub fixes up the world on the BSP.
  - For TXT, SL stub wakes the APs, fixes up their worlds.
- - For TXT, APs are left halted waiting for an NMI to wake them.
+ - For TXT, APs are left halted using MONITOR/MWAIT intructions.
  - SL stub jumps to startup_32.
  - SL main does validation of buffers and memory locations.
 It sets the boot parameter loadflag value SLAUNCH_FLAG to inform the main